esikmalazman/esikmalazman/README.md

 <h1> Hello, Ikmal Azman here </h1>

-- Software Engineer based in London with 2 years of start-up experience mainly in iOS Engineering.
+- Software Engineer based in London with 3 years of start-up experience mainly in iOS Engineering.
 I worked on applications for Edutech, Social Media, Food Delivery industry.
-- I'm interested in 👨‍💻 designing User Experience/Interface for digital products, 👓 Augmented Reality and 🤖 Machine Learning.
+- Also interested in 👨‍💻 User Experience/Interface Design for digital products, 👓 Augmented Reality and 🤖 Machine Learning.
 - Find me on [LinkedIn](https://www.linkedin.com/in/esikmalazman/) 🤝 or [Twitter](https://twitter.com/esikmalazman) 🦅

 <br>